 WDC (NA) Field Research Internship Program

-Internships are offered to qualified applicants throughout the year, allowing each participant/student to customize their learning experience based on their interest, skill set, and availability.
-Successful applicants will become proficient at field data collection, educational outreach, and conservation issues of marine mammals.
-Time permitting, interns will also complete a focused project furthering professional development.
+Internships are offered to qualified applicants throughout the year, allowing each participant to become proficient at field data collection, educational outreach, and conservation issues of marine mammals.
+Interns may also assist staff in completing various tasks pertaining to our focal projects.
 For a personal perspective of what life is like as an intern find out more about previous interns and read the blogs of our recent interns.

 - Developed calendar of important marine mammal conservation dates for distribution to supporters